cmaliwal/cloud-price-comparison-tool/README.md

 GET /api/cloud-instances/?page=2&page_size=5
 ```
 ### AWS Pagination Limit:
 While fetching pricing data from the AWS Pricing API, I have kept a limit of 50 pages while fetching responses.
-There are many pages, and the limimt can be increased within `AWSProvider` class.
+There are many pages, and the limit can be increased within `AWSProvider` class.

 ### Example Paginated Response: